Stefan-Wolff/dqm-pipeline/README.md

       -t TRANSFORMATION         the transformation to run
       -c CHAIN                  the source data related to the transformation chain

-Run a specific data transformation, i. e. `python transform.py -t ParseBibtex`.
+Run a specific data transformation, i. e. `python3 transform.py -t ParseBibtex`.
 The following transformations are implemented:
 * ParseBibtex
 * ParseValues
 * CorrectOrgs